Carl Sagan: Education

+He joined the Ryerson Astronomical Society.
+He wrote "College was the fulfillment of my dreams.
+I found teachers who not only understood science, but were actually able to explain it. … I was a physics student in a department orbiting around Enrico Fermi; I discovered what true mathematical elegance is from Subrahmanyan Chandrasekhar; I was given the chance to talk chemistry with Harold Urey; over summers I was apprenticed in biology to H. J. Muller at Indiana University; and I learned planetary astronomy from its only full-time practitioner at the time, G. P. Kuiper."
+The Miller-Urey experiment, conducted in 1952, sparked his interest in the origin of life.
+Under Urey, he wrote "Radiation and the Origin of the Gene."
+He recalled that "science was presented as an integral part of the gorgeous tapestry of human knowledge.
+It was considered unthinkable for an aspiring physicist not to know Plato, Aristotle, Bach, Shakespeare, Gibbon, Malinowski and Freud—among many others."

-As an honors-program undergraduate, Sagan worked in the laboratory of geneticist H. J. Muller and wrote a thesis on the origins of life with physical chemist Harold Urey.
-He also joined the Ryerson Astronomical Society.
-In 1954, he was awarded a Bachelor of Liberal Arts with general and special honors in what he quipped was "nothing."
+He was awarded a Bachelor of Liberal Arts with general and special honors in what he quipped was "nothing."
 In 1955, he earned a Bachelor of Science in physics.
 He went on to do graduate work at the University of Chicago, earning a Master of Science in physics in 1956 and a Doctor of Philosophy in astronomy and astrophysics in 1960.
-His doctoral thesis, submitted to the Department of Astronomy and Astrophysics, was entitled Physical Studies of the Planets.
-During his graduate studies, he used the summer months to work with planetary scientist Gerard Kuiper, who was his dissertation director, as well as physicist George Gamow and chemist Melvin Calvin.
-The title of Sagan's dissertation reflected interests he had in common with Kuiper, who had been president of the International Astronomical Union's commission on "Physical Studies of Planets and Satellites" throughout the 1950s.
+His doctoral thesis, under the direction of Kuiper, was "Physical Studies of the Planets".
+During his graduate studies, he spent summers working with Kuiper, as well as chemist Melvin Calvin and physicist George Gamow.
+He credited Kuiper with teaching him back-of-the-envelope calculations: "A possible explanation to a problem occurs to you, you pull out an old envelope, appeal to your knowledge of fundamental physics, scribble a few approximate equations on the envelope, and see if your answer comes anywhere near explaining your problem.
+If not, you look for a different explanation.
+It cut through nonsense like a knife through butter."

 In 1958, Sagan and Kuiper worked on the classified military Project A119, a secret United States Air Force plan to detonate a nuclear warhead on the Moon and document its effects.
 Sagan had a Top Secret clearance at the Air Force and a Secret clearance with NASA.
 In 1999, an article published in the journal Nature revealed that Sagan had included the classified titles of two Project A119 papers in his 1959 application for a scholarship to University of California, Berkeley.
 A follow-up letter to the journal by project leader Leonard Reiffel confirmed Sagan's security leak.